mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial2/README.md

 <p><a href="http://c4sr.columbia.edu/conflict-urbanism-aleppo/index.html" target="iframe_x">Aleppo Site</a></p>
 ```
 * Add Map:
-You can bring any project from mapbox editor, using the iframe method.
+<br>You can bring any project from mapbox editor, using the iframe method.
 In [tutorial 4](), we go over Mapbox basics, to make such an interactive map in mapbox editor.

 Following is the code that you copy/paste from mapbox editor
 ```html
 <iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/c4sr.p194inbb/attribution,zoompan,zoomwheel,geocoder,share.html?access_token=pk.eyJ1IjoiYzRzciIsImEiOiJjaWdhN2ptaHkwZmxidWxrcnBscjM5N2trIn0.Rcac0rnnmYf2eXZOL0tT5A'></iframe>
 ```
 Note: You can bring in any project, with the above code as long as you have your mapbox API key and map id

 * Add your Name: